inbo/protocolsource/CONTRIBUTING.md

 ![](src/management/protocols-gitflow-model.png)

 We use a simple branching model.
-The master branch is protected and can only receive commits from reviewed pull requests.
+The main branch is protected and can only receive commits from reviewed pull requests.
-Development of a protocol (see [Workflow](#workflow)) is done in a protocol-specific branch that branches off the master branch.
+Development of a protocol (see [Workflow](#workflow)) is done in a protocol-specific branch that branches off the main branch.

 Protocols can depend on other protocols (protocol dependencies) only if these dependency protocols have been approved (and are published).
 Circular dependencies are not allowed.

-Whenever a pull request is reviewed and finalized, a repo-admin will merge the branch to the master and add general and specific tags (see [release model](README.md#release-model)).
+Whenever a pull request is reviewed and finalized, a repo-admin will merge the branch to the main and add general and specific tags (see [release model](README.md#release-model)).
 Note that the merge commit to which these tags are attached represents an entire snapshot of the complete repository - not only the part of the repository that refers to the specific protocol.

-Each time a merge commit is made to the master branch of the `protocols` repo, a 'mirror read-only' repository (protocols-website) will be automatically triggered to build the rendered html versions of the protocols using GitHub Actions.
+Each time a merge commit is made to the main branch of the `protocols` repo, a 'mirror read-only' repository (protocols-website) will be automatically triggered to build the rendered html versions of the protocols using GitHub Actions.
 The resulting website is hosted at **TO BE ADDED**.
 This website will host all approved and published versions of all protocols.

 ## Workflow